stellar/js-stellar-sdk/docs/learn/readme.md

 ---
 title: Getting Started
 ---
-js-stellar-sdk facilitates Stellar transaction submission and client integration with the [Stellar Horizon API Server](https://github.com/stellar/horizon).
-It has two main uses, [querying Horizon](#querying-horizon) and [building, signing, and submitting transactions](#building-transactions) to the Stellar network.
+The JavaScript Stellar SDK facilitates client integration with the [Stellar Horizon API server](https://github.com/stellar/horizon) and submission of Stellar transactions.
+It has two main uses: [querying Horizon](#querying-horizon) and [building, signing, and submitting transactions to the Stellar network](#building-transactions).

 [Building and installing js-stellar-sdk](../../README.md)<br>
 [Examples of using js-stellar-sdk](./examples.md)